mansi-p/Pakistan_Corridor_Investment_Analysis/1921_Census/README.md

 2. 1921 t8 (religion) - Contains literacy rate and religious beliefs of population in each state (variables - district name, religious beliefs and age, Literate population_male, Literate population_female and population, literate in English)
 3. 1921 t17 (means of living) - Contains occupation of population in each state (variables - district name, total population - males, females, dependants, classes and subclasses of different occupation)

 To merge data on agricultural workers, 21 files in 1921 t17 (means of living) folder are used.
-Observations:
-1. Out of these 21 datasets, 12 are in the format of [District, disaggregated data (male, female, dependants) of different types of occupation as variables] and 9 are in the format of [Occupations, disaggreagated data of district populations for each of these occupations]
-2. Overall, data availability is consistent across the datasets with a high degree of granularity with disaggreated data (male, female and dependants) available for all classes and subclasses of occupation
+Out of these 21 datasets, 12 are in the format of [District, disaggregated data (male, female, dependants) of different types of occupation as variables] and 9 are in the format of [Occupations, disaggreagated data of district populations for each of these occupations].
+Overall, data availability is consistent across the datasets with a high degree of granularity with disaggreated data (male, female and dependants) available for all classes and subclasses of occupation
-3. Dataset 'temp1921-t17(v12)' has no district or state specified

 The goal is to combine these 21 datasets into one 1921 dataset which will then be merged with datsets from 1931 and 1951 to form a panel dataset.
 To focus on agricultural data, the following variables from each dataset were generated: